What could be more romantic than spending the night in a real castle?

 - Lumley Castle This 600-year-old castle in the wonderfully named, County Durham town of Chester-le-Street, has been decorated to within an inch of its life.
 If you love lots of swags and furbelows, upholstered doodads, and heavily draped 4-poster beds, you will love this place, though some may feel smothered by all that decor.

-- Thornbury Castle Henry VIII and Anne Boleyn visited this magnificent castle that has the oldest Tudor Garden in the UK.
-It's areally spectacular (and expensive) place on the edge of the Gloucestershire Cotswolds.
+- Thornbury Castle, Henry VIII and Anne Boleyn visited this magnificent castle that has the oldest Tudor Garden in the UK.
+In fact, if you book the Dukes Bedchamber experience, you can sleep in the same room as Henry and Anne did when they visited.
+It's a really spectacular (and expensive) place on the edge of the Gloucestershire Cotswolds.
 Unusually, they promote their facilities for families with children older than 8 years old.
 What a magical trip for imaginative boys and girls.

 Castle Hotels in Scotland

 - Culcreuch Castle 700 year old seat of Galbraith clan, near Loch Lomond, it's one of Scotland's oldest hotels.
 Check out the Chinese Bird Room in the tower, decorated with handpainted Chinese wallpaper.

 - Dalhousie Castle How exciting - a real pirate's castle!
 An ancestor of the Ramsay family, who built the castle, about 8 miles south of Edinburgh, was an obscure German pirate who followed William the Conqueror to Britain in 1066.
 Before settling down as a mercenaries for both Scottish and English kings, the Ramsays spend time enriching themselves by harrying the locals.
 Of course, all that is ancient history, But the castle you can stay in dates from the 13th to 15th centuries.